The Erasmus for Young Entrepreneurs programme has been

 quality of the programme, and evaluates the programme.

 Medium-sized Enterprises (EASME) has been set up by the European Commission to

 manage on its behalf several EU programmes on its behalf.
 As an executive agency of the

 European Commission, the Agency manages significant parts of the Competitiveness of Enterprises and Small and Medium-sized Enterprises (COSME) programme, under which Erasmus for Young Entrepreneurs is funded.
 It ensures

 that actions funded COSME deliver results and provide the

 Commission with valuable input for its policy tasks.
-Following the Commission decision to delegate substantial tasks of the programme management under COSME to an executive
+Since 2014, following the Commission decision to delegate substantial tasks of the programme management under COSME to an executive

-agency, the EASME took over this responsibility for the Erasmus for Young
+agency, the EASME has had this responsibility for the Erasmus for Young

 .
 Their activities are coordinated at European level by a Support Office.